dasdeck/uikit-example/README.md

 NOTE:

+In order to get the "separate" examples working, UIkit has to be built.
-The install script will also install and compile UIkit inside it's node_modules folder as some files for the extended examples are not distributed inside the npm package.
+Type `npm run install:build` to compile UIkit inside it's node_modules folder.
+This creates the files neccesary for the extended examples.
+These files are not (yet) distributed inside the npm package.

 ## TODO